tony-waters/tony-waters.github.io/_posts/2015-03-17-spring-security-domain-object-security.md

 One solution is to use an ACL, but this can be overkill in some scenarios.
 So I want to show two methods of introducing domain object security that do not rely on ACLs.

-[Source code](https://github.com/tony-waters/example-spring-security/tree/2-domain-object-authorisation) is available on GitHub.
+[Source code](https://github.com/tony-waters/example-spring-security/tree/2-domain-object-authorisation) and tests are available on GitHub.

 ###Domain object security using a Custom PermissionEvaluator